 Quiet and proud, the Central Asian Shepherd is a courageous shepherd with high territorial instincts.
 Though their origins aren’t clear (historians can’t seem to agree), we know that they served as fearless guardians for centuries.

 It’s speculated that these dogs were not purposely bred.
 Rather, the Central Asian may have evolved from natural selection over the course of 4 thousand years.
-Today, they’re mainly seen anywhere between China to Afghanistan.
+Today, they can be found anywhere from China to Afghanistan.

 36. Rajapalayam Dog